goggle/backupper/README.md

 # Backupper

-Backupper is a backup program written in python 3.
+Backupper is a backup program written in Python 3.
 It's for people who want to have an easy way to have regular backups of certain directories, rather than the whole system.
 It supports full backups and incremental backups.
 Backupper has only been tested on Linux.

 ## Installation